Photo Tour

 We’ll have our farewell dinner and visit a traditional club with live music by locals.

-Is time to say goodbye to Cuba.
+It is time to say goodbye to Cuba.
 You’ll be transferred to the airport.

 Join us in Havana for three extra days of photography learning and education.